multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

-Here's an example ([source code here](https://github.com/multiprocessio/datastation/blob/main/integration/scylla.test.js)) of the `useDocker` helper for running a [ScyllaDB](https://www.scylladb.com/) container and running a query in DataStation against it.
+Here's an example ([source code here](https://github.com/multiprocessio/datastation/blob/main/integration/scylla.test.js)) of the `useDocker` helper for running a [ScyllaDB](https://www.scylladb.com/) container, setting the stage for DataStation tests to run for Scylla integration.

 ```javascript
 ... imports ...